Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

-Make this congregation, and each of us, into lamps shining with your light and love.
-Do not let us grow weary in praising you and serving others.
-Fill us to overflowing with your Holy Spirit, so that we may constantly share your grace and favor with those whose lights are flickering out.
+Make everyone in this congregation into lamps shining with your light and love.
+Keep us constantly worshipping you and serving others.
+Fill us with your Holy Spirit, and help us share your grace and favor with those whose lights are flickering out.

 Lord, in your mercy, please hear our prayer.